zubinchopra/portaldocs/portal-sdk/generated/portalfx-assets.md

 </Kind>
 ```

-<a name='notify-asset-deleted'></a>
 <a name="assets-handling-deleted-resources"></a>
 ### Handling deleted resources

-The portal includes many references to assets, like pinned parts on the dashboard, recent items, and more.
-All references
-are persisted to user settings and available when the user signs in again.
-When an asset is deleted, the portal needs to be
-notified that these references need to be cleaned up.
-To do that, simply call
+The Portal includes many references to assets, like pinned parts on the dashboard, recent items, and more.
+All references are persisted to user settings and available when the user signs in again.
+When an asset is deleted, the Portal needs to be notified that these references need to be cleaned up.
+To do that, simply call `MsPortalFx.UI.AssetManager.notifyAssetDeleted()`.
-`MsPortalFx.UI.AssetManager.notifyAssetDeleted()`.

-It's important to note that assets can obviously be deleted outside the portal.
-When an asset is deleted outside of the portal and `notifyAssetDeleted()` cannot be called, these references will not be cleaned up.
+It's important to note that assets can obviously be deleted outside the Portal.
+When an asset is deleted outside of the Portal and `notifyAssetDeleted()` cannot be called, these references will not be cleaned up.
 When the user signs in again, they will still see pinned parts, for instance.
 These parts will most likely fail to load due to a 404 from your back-end service due to the asset not existing anymore.
-When you get a 404 for an asset id, always call `notifyAssetDeleted()` to ensure the portal has a chance to clean up.
+When you get a 404 for an asset id, always call `notifyAssetDeleted()` to ensure the Portal has a chance to clean up.

 <a name="assets-linking-notifications-to-assets"></a>
 ### Linking notifications to assets

 To link a notification to an asset, simply include an asset reference (`AssetTriplet`) in the notification:

 ```ts